 A simple watercolor wash can tone down the paint and make the details pop.
 Washes are also a great technique to highlight recessed areas and lines on trains, buildings, and scenery.

 You can make a car look like it's been out in the sun for a few years by weathering.
 This basic airbrush technique is an easy introduction to weathering with this important tool.Continue to 5 of 8 below.

 06 of 08

-You can age your decals prior to putting them on a model.
+You can age your decals before putting them on a model.
 This creates faded signs and lettering.

 07 of 08